 However, the NYU marketing team has had plenty of time to come to terms with this (the university discontinued the football program in 1953, so it isn’t exactly a recent occurrence).

 Rather than ducking the issue, the university leaned into it with a Facebook video series highlighting all the other incredible sports on offer at the university:

 Highlights include a World Archery competitor, an award-winning baton twirler, and a Nascar driver.

-This campaign from the University of Central Missouri demonstrates the value of speaking to your audience’s pain points in higher education social media marketing.
+This University of Central Missouri campaign demonstrates the value of understanding your audience’s pain points in higher education social media marketing.